mcleeder/CodeSamples/README.md

 ### Templates View

 For this front end story, I was given the task of creating a new admin view to showcase various site templates for reference by other developers.
 It was a straightforward view method and some simple HTML.
 It was my first story in the project and I took it on because it was a good one for scoping out the rest of the web app.

+### Form Bug Fix

+For this front end story, I was given a story to fix a certain form that crashed the site when visited.
+The solution ended up that another dev had made a change to the model that form used.
+The input in question indicated if a theater production was currently showing, the other dev added some logic so that users wouldn't have to supply that info.
+So the form was trying to get a field that no longer accepted user input and was failing.
+Once I figured all that out, it was simple to remove the field.